Frequently Asked Questions

 What influences the number of lessons that I will need for my Restricted Licence?

 That really depends on the individual.
 It also requires effort on the part of the student.
 The more effort that you put in, and the more motivated that you are, the sooner you will achieve the required result.
-Progress of the student will benefit from as much practice as possible between lessons.
+The progress of the student will benefit from as much practice as possible between lessons.
 Different learning abilities, or greater confidence all impact on the number of lessons required.
 We tailor every lesson to the student and will let you know how you’re going, but in general, a complete beginner with a little practice can be taught to drive with approximately 20 lessons in an automatic car and 25 lessons in a manual car.

 Can I do lessons in my own car?

-Restricted Licence lessons are usually conducted in our driving school cars, because we have dual controls which makes it easier for us to demonstrate things and to keep it safe.
+Restricted Licence lessons are usually conducted in our driving school cars, because we have dual controls, which makes it easier for us to demonstrate things and to keep it safe.
 It is also our petrol!
 If a student plans to sit their Restricted Licence test in their own car, we can do the last lesson (usually a Practice Test) in your car.

 Should I learn to drive in an automatic or a manual car?

-From a purely driving point of view we believe it is best to learn in a manual car.
-This is because driving a manual car has a greater work load and it therefore requires you to be organised as a driver.
-Also you need to assess each situation that you encounter in terms of what gear will be required, so it demands a greater level of thought and involvement.
-Of course there are other factors involved in what type of car you will learn in, such as
+From a purely driving point of view, we believe it is best to learn in a manual car.
+This is because driving a manual car has a greater workload and it therefore requires you to be organised as a driver.
+Also, you need to assess each situation that you encounter in terms of what gear will be required, so it demands a greater level of thought and involvement.
+Of course, there are other factors involved in what type of car you will learn in, such as

 • what type of car do you plan to use in the future

-• are you wanting driving mobility quickly or are you prepared to put more time into developing the extra skills required of driving a manual car
+• are you wanting driving mobility quickly, or are you prepared to put more time into developing the extra skills required of driving a manual car.